toddwmac/gemini-newcomer-site/DEPLOYMENT_CHECKLIST.md

 ### **3.2.
 Run the Build Command**

-This command will create an `out/` directory containing your static HTML, CSS, and JavaScript files.
+This command will compile your Tailwind CSS.

 ```bash
 npm run build
 ```

 ### **3.3.
-Verify the `out` Directory**
+Verify the Build Output**

-After a successful build, a new folder named `out` will appear in your project root.
-This folder contains the entire static version of your application.
-You can test it locally by serving it with a simple static server (e.g., `npx http-server out`).
+After a successful build, check that `styles/main.css` has been generated.
+The entire site consists of static HTML, CSS, and JavaScript files that can be served directly.
+You can test it locally by opening `index.html` in your browser or serving the root directory with a static server (e.g., `npx http-server .`).

 ---